deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 </tbody>
 </table>

 > **Note** that several basic modules are not included in the set of modules `Minimal` (for example, the CNI module).
-Deckhouse with the set of modules `Minimal` will be able to work only in an already deployed cluster.
+Deckhouse with the set of modules `Minimal` without the basic modules will be able to work only in an already deployed cluster.

 ## Managing placement of Deckhouse components